 Ron Dunn leads ONE TH1NG for men at The Cabernet Steakhouse on Windward Parkway and GA 400 on Friday Mornings from 7AM to 7:59AM.
 It’s a come as you are when you can environment for men called to “spur men on in their walk with God”.

+The “ONE TH1NG a THON” means greater impact for Seasons of Life!
 Saturday, November 23rd, hundreds of men, women, and children will strap on their shoes, gird up their strollers, and get ready for the first annual “ONE TH1NG a THON” at Fowler Park in Cumming, GA.

 They’ll be walking to support men’s discipleship through ONE TH1NG, father/son ministry through ONE TH1NG for Youth, adults with disabilities through the PIER foundation and Seasons of Life Ministries.
 Every one of these ministries has an impact on men, women, and children in your community.
 Seasons of Life strives to help believers in Christ build mature faith and impact those around them for Christ, thrive through challenging seasons like divorce, loss, and addiction, and come out abiding in Christ like a champ.

+The Need and Your Role Every one of these ministries needs funding to survive and add to their impact.
 The One Thing a Thon will give hundreds of people to make their mark on these ministries in three different ways.
 This week, we’ll have updated links for an online site that will allow you to participate in any of the following ways:

 Donate: we’ll have a secure, online giving system that will allow you, your business, your family, or even your small group to donate online.
 Sponsor a runner for a specified overall donation, or a per-mile amount.